pokeclicker/pokeclicker-wiki/data/Hatchery Helpers/overview_description.md

 Hatchery Helpers are people that can be hired to work on your Pokémon Day Care to automate the [[Hatchery]].
-Many can be unlocked by fulfilling certain requirements, while others can be purchased from certain Shops.
+Unlocking Hatchery Helpers as a mechankc requires you to breed 100 eggs manually.
+Individul Hatchery Helpers can be unlocked by fulfilling certain requirements or be purchased from certain Shops.
+Further information can be found on the Hatchery Helpers detail Wiki page.
 Once hired, a Hatchery Helper will work until they are fired or you do not have the necessary funds to continue to employ them.

 ## Usage {#Usage}